Strategies for transformation.

 Where do you want to head?
 What next steps do you need to take?
 As an individual, a team or as an organisation or company, we will visualise your future.
 This process can be something big and over-arching, or something small and elementary.

 I use different techniques – from very ‘business’ to more ‘esoteric’ ones, you chose.

 We can do…

-large group sessions.
+large group gatherings.

 I aim to get everyone to participate.
 When everyone contributes, we benefit from all wisdom.
 The future imagined will not only be better, but more likely to get implemented.

-Strategic communications plays a pivotal role.
+Good communications can play a pivotal role.

 The communications function is the enabler to strike relationships between an organisation and all its stakeholders.
 When conducted truly strategically it serves as a ‘lighthouse’ for the organisation.
 It researches the societal context and poses the critical questions.

 A solid communications strategy can only be put together when the imagined future is clear.
 That is why I believe that the communications strategy and the organisational (business) strategy are intertwined, with different implementation plans, across the realm of all stakeholders.